Nova Scotia Road Trip For Adventurous Romantics

-WHY GO: Nova Scotia is a perfect road trip destination.
-This maritime region of Canada is exceptionally poised for Covid-era travel due to its proximity to the USA.
-You can actually drive here in your own personal illness-free capsule – your car!
 Plus, Nova Scotians speak English, so you don’t need translation devices to communicate.
-To top it off, attractions and restaurants are generally less crowded than hyped up tourist towns and resorts around the world.
+To top it off, attractions and restaurants are generally less crowded than in hyped-up tourist towns and resorts around the world.

-The following Nova Scotia road trip takes you to points on the Bay of Fundy (known for the most extreme tidal swings on earth), points on the Atlantic Ocean Coastline, and then out to Cape Breton (in a separate post).
+The following Nova Scotia road trip takes you to fishing villages on the Bay of Fundy (known for the most extreme tidal swings on earth), points on the Atlantic Ocean Coastline, and then out to Cape Breton Island.

 Dory Shop on stilts in Lunenburg NS